tuanphuc/jekyll-now/_posts/2017-11-18-standalone-tensorflow-cpp.md

 ---

 **Updates**:
   -  The configurations to compile for tensorflow 1.8.0 is described in [this post](https://tuanphuc.github.io/update-on-standalone-tensorflow-cpp/).
-If you want tensorflow to work nicely with OpenCV, follow that post.
+If you want tensorflow to work nicely with OpenCV, follow this post with only one change described in that post.

 In this post, I will give detailed instructions on how to compile the official C++ Tensorflow project [**label_image**](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/label_image) with **gcc** instead of bazel.